 - Can’t find favorites in Microsoft Edge

-- Text in Microsoft Edge are small than normal
+- Text in Microsoft Edge is smaller than normal

 As of writing this article, Windows 10 users need to reset or reinstall Edge browser to get rid of the common problems and issues related to Microsoft Edge.
 But reinstalling or resetting Edge browser forces you to delete Edge system folder and then need to enter various commands in Powershell.